khhk10/GithubSearch/README.md

 search "Repositories" or "Users".

 #### News Tab
-see activities that a user recieves in a timeline.
+see activities that a user recieves in a timeline (event: starred, forked, created and etc).

 ## Environment
 - iOS 12.1